 Archive: 'History or Science'

-This Week in Texas Music History, we’ll celebrate a famous ballad singer who also blended honky-tonk with early rockabilly.
+This Week in Texas Music History, we’ll meet a queen who helped launch a rock star’s career.

 TED is the name of an annual conference on innovation that began in 1984 in California and has since been taken up around the world.
 TED stands for ‘technology, entertainment and design’ while TEDxSMU stands for TED at SMU, the local version.
 This year, TEDxSMU has got Idea Week, five days of run-up talks, meetings, carrotmobs and speed ideatings.
 Don’t know what those are?
 Find out here.